Mission & Collection

 - Mandated Reports - The Library tracks, acquires, and makes available electronically all reports required by the Legislature.

-State and national journals cover a wide range of legislative policy areas.
+The Library's collection includes state and national journals, covering a wide range of public policy areas.

-- Newspapers - The Library subscribes to national and state newspapers in print and purchases access to many digital newspapers for legislative users.
+The Library subscribes to national and state newspapers in print and purchases access to many digital newspapers for legislative users.
+The Library maintains an in-house electronic Library News Archive for legislative users, covering 2009 to the present.
+Extensive print clipping files from 1970-2009 are also available.

 - Legislature - Includes detailed information on party control, length of sessions, special elections, and other statistical information on the Legislature.
 Information about each legislative session is compiled in the Legislative Time Capsule.
 In addition, the Library has extensive print files and notebooks on legislative and state government history, including governors, elections, and state agencies.